-After the September 22 UK premiere of Downton Abbey Season 4, we were hoping the sunny weather would continue — both literally and in terms of Lady Mary’s (Michelle Dockery) mood.
-Although Mary’s not quite up to dancing to one of Cousin Rose’s (Lily James) jazz records in Episode 2, she does seem to be firmly back amongst the living.
+After the previous 60 minutes, we were hoping the sunny weather at Downton would continue — both literally and in terms of Lady Mary’s (Michelle Dockery) mood.
+Although Mary’s not quite up to dancing to one of Cousin Rose’s (Lily James) jazz records in this second part, she does seem to be firmly back among the living.
 It’s a huge relief; we were starting to worry our tears would never dry.

 Matthew Returns from the Grave

 Within the first 30 seconds of the episode Matthew (Dan Stevens) returns...kind of.
 Sadly, our fantasies of him somehow not being dead — think more Patrick Swayze in Ghost, less Pride and Prejudice and Zombies — didn’t come true but we got the next best thing: a handwritten letter.